When will energy unit rates change after an Ofgem review?

 • Is your region England, Scotland or Wales (Northern Ireland uses a different market and regulator)?

-• Compare current deals before the cap date (availability varies).
+• Compare current fixed deals before 1 July (availability varies).

-• Check for exit fees if you’re fixed.
+• Check for exit fees if you’re already fixed.

 • Look at unit rate + standing charge, not just one number.